SalOrak/whaler.el/README.md

 Here are the most interesting ones:

 - **`whaler-find-files-in-current-working-directory (action)`**: "Find files in the `whaler-current-working-directory`.
 If there are no `whaler-project-directories` it will use the `whaler-default-working-directory` as fallback to search in. `ACTION` is a function that accepts one argument, a string representing a directory path.
-By default it uses `counsel-find-file` to search for files. "
+By default it uses `counsel-fzf` to search for files. "

 - **`whaler--execute-function-on-current-working-directory (action)`**: "Generic function to execute in the current working directory.
 The `action` parameter represent the function to execute.
 It should accept a string parameter, specifically it will receive the `whaler-current-working-directory` or `whaler-default-working-directory` as argument."